KrisCris/AllStackable/README.md

 - `/allstackable set modified [current value] [new value]`: Apply **new value** to the stackable size of items whose current size is **current value**.
 (Only works for items that have been modified.)
 - `/allstackable set all [current value] [new value]`: Apply **new value** to the stackable size of items whose current size is **current value**.
 (Applies to all items.)
 - `/allstackable config reload`: Reload config from file.
-- `/allstackable config loadFromGlobal`: load the global config (stored in minecraft's config folder) to your game.
+- `/allstackable config loadFromGlobal`: load the global config (stored in Minecraft's config folder) to your game.
-- `/allstackable config saveToGlobal`: Let your current config to be the global config.
+- `/allstackable config saveToGlobal`: Let your current config be the global one.
 - `/allstackable config globalConfigAutoApply [true/false]`: whether the global config will be automatically applied to every new game.
 - `/allstackable config restore`: restore to last change